knncolle/knncolle_hnsw/README.md

 // Wrap our data in a light SimpleMatrix. knncolle::SimpleMatrix<int, int, double> mat(ndim, nobs, matrix.data());

-// Build an Hnsw index.
+// Build a HNSW index.
 knncolle_hnsw::HnswBuilder<> an_builder;
 auto an_index = an_builder.build_unique(mat);